 There are packages for macOS, Microsoft Windows and Linux.

 After installing it on your computer, you can tinker with it until you're ready to build a real site.

 You'll then need to set up the hosting before publishing your site.

 As I said in an earlier section, there are many free and performant hosting options available like Github Pages, Gitlab Pages, Netlify and AWS S3.

-You can subscribe to our newsletter to get notified when they are ready and to never miss upcoming updates.
+You can subscribe to our newsletter with the form below to get notified when they are ready.

 Get Our Updates Right Into Your Inbox